Skip to content

 Students choose and place pigments on paper, paper is rolled, and collected by group leader.
 An outdoor, mindful hike brings the group to form a circle prior to other exercises.
 In the circle, students practice breathing and body exercises.
 Students are then guided to choose trees, by hugging and pressing each tree with their paper, the students are verbally guided to tune-in to feel the tree and their experience.
 The group returns together to discuss their experiences in an open format.
 There are no wrong answers and the space is safe for open sharing.
 The students are then guided back to the school to allow their papers the dry.
 The paper is later glued onto the group scroll for created a history of the course.
 The course is conducted in English and/or Norwegian.
 The format allows for adaptation to students and situations.
 The course engages in sensing, feeling, mindfulness, cooperation, and engages confidence.
 She has 23+ years of experience in mindful practices of meditation and yoga, and in art, performance, installation, and communications.

-STUDIO VISITS are personalized mentorship, portfolio reviews or more structured consulting focused on your creative projects and ideas.
+Studio Visits are personalized mentorship, portfolio reviews or more structured consulting focused on your creative projects and ideas.
 Resourcing international and lived experiences as a professional artist, the offered resources and actionable ideas support individual and project development.

 Phone, Video, Walks, In Person: mariammanart@icloud.com